Karthikappally: Places

+Many iconic landmarks were constructed in Karthikappally.
+Pithampil sree dharma sastha Temple, Pithampil Kottaram, The St. Thomas Orthodox Cathedral or the Kottakakatthu Suriyani Palli, Mar Thoma Church, St Mary's Catholic Church, Karumbali Koikkal Kottaram, Karthikappally Kottaram, Valiyakulangara Devi Temple, Kottaram Mudiyil Shri KrishnaSwami Kshetram, VathaloorKolical Kshetram, the Haripad Sree Subrahmanya Swamy Temple or Kshetram and the centuries-old mosques in Karthikappally are also famous.
+The Ananthapuram Kottaram is also famous.
+Mannarasala Temple is also famous.

 St Thomas Orthodox Church (Kottakkakathu Old Syrian Church AD-829). is situated at the Karthikappally junction on the way to Thrikunappuzha.
 It is estimated that the church is more than 1200 years old.
 The exact year of construction is unknown.
 There are above 600 families in the parish.

 Karthikappally St. Thomas Orthodox Cathedral is one of the ancient churches in Kerala.
 The church, established some thousand years before, is at Harippad.
-Karthikappally church keeps an immense archive of the local history in about 621palmyra-written records.
+Karthikappally church keeps an immense archive of the local history in about 621 palmyra-written records.

 The church became the centre of attraction recently as two lithograph records and the remnants suspected to be that of a metropolitan were unearthed from the church premises.
 The lithographic stones have been identified to be 300 years old.